JackJonson/flutter_styled_toast/README.md

 textAlign            | TextAlign (default TextAlign.center)
 curve                | Curve (default Curves.linear)
 reverseCurve         | Curve (default Curves.linear)
-fullWidth            | bool (default false)(Full width parameter that the width of the screen minus the width of the margin.) isHideKeyboard       | bool (default false)(Is hide keyboard when toast show) animationBuilder     | CustomAnimationBuilder (Builder method for custom animation) reverseAnimBuilder   | CustomAnimationBuilder (Builder method for custom reverse animation)
+fullWidth            | bool (default false)(Full width parameter that the width of the screen minus the width of the margin) isHideKeyboard       | bool (default false)(Is hide keyboard when toast show) animationBuilder     | CustomAnimationBuilder (Builder method for custom animation) reverseAnimBuilder   | CustomAnimationBuilder (Builder method for custom reverse animation) onInitState          | OnInitStateCallback (When toast widget [initState], this callback will be called)

 ### showToastWidget param